Wasscass: History

-Taking a break from DJing in 2001, he came back even bigger in 2007.
+Taking a break from DJing in 2001, he came back with greater success in 2007.
 Mainly being booked for industrial high-class rooftop parties always far from the mainstream, he also played all kinds of styles in clubs and radio stations, finding its peak at the Kazantip festival.

 Nowadays, he only returns to the decks for the virtual community, despite not being the biggest supporter of social media.

 Wasscass started producing own tracks in 1996, never sticking to a certain style or genre.

 Since then, he is producing several projects of different kinds of styles, with slaxory being the first sub-project evolving from the idea of a T-shirt label in 2008.

 All of his projects have one thing in common - representing underground, aiming to establish a new genre, far from the norm.
 The latest release "Airport" is the best example.

 He never reached for the limelight, avoiding commercial publicity wherever possible.